 Examine your syllabus or class structure

-Many teachers will outline their research paper process and recommendations at the beginning of class, often outlining their recommendations in written form, for your convenience.
+Many teachers will outline their research paper process and recommendations at the beginning of class, often outlining their recommendations in written form, for your convenience (See best advice for writing a research paper).
 This information might be shared over the first day of class or in preliminary class documents.
 Trust what has been shared, and work according to the timeline and guidelines offered.

 Utilize your best resource- the teacher